ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/208_Strategy_Statistics.md

 R2 coefficient; the similarity of the equity curve with a straight line ending up at the same profit.Only available at the end.

-## ReturnLR
+## ReReturnLR

-Gross profit by linear regression of the equity curve.
+Theoretical net profit by linear regression of the equity curve.
 Only available at the end.

 ## ReturnCBI